During the winter, cold, dry air can wreak havoc on the health of your family. Keep reading to learn how to stay healthy and comfortable this winter.

 Maintain the Furnace

-Regular maintenance checks on your homes HVAC system will also improve the indoor air quality.
+Regular maintenance checks on your home’s HVAC system will also improve indoor air quality.
 A technician not only checks on the condition of the filters and moving parts, he will also check for cracks that may be allowing contaminated air into your home.
 Carbon monoxide is a by-product produced by your furnace.
-It there is a break in the system, this deadly and odorless gas can infiltrate the air in the house and cause dangerous illness or even death to you and your family.
+If there is a break in the system, this deadly and odorless gas can infiltrate the air in the house and cause dangerous illness or even death to you and your family.

 Indoor air pollution has become a hot topic as more and more Americans seal off their homes in an effort to control energy usage.
 In doing so, they are sacrificing the indoor air quality by not allowing any fresh outdoor air into the home.
 In many places, the quality of air inside is worse than the outside.
 Since Americans spend up to 90% of their time indoors, it is important to implement ways of improving air quality.